 One of the questions that intrigued him was how to show both the material that was saved, along with what wasn’t saved.
 There is a 10-year gap in letters pertaining to Sharaf-un-Nisa, corresponding to the time before she came to England.
 Robb says this omission was intentional and may indicate that Ducarel and his mother destroyed sensitive letters that explained Sharaf un-Nisa’s origins to protect the family’s respectability.
 The team discussed how the digital project should illustrate those silences, methodologies that Dugan found useful.
 “It’s just a really interesting place as a graduate student to think about how you would put together a digital project,” Dugan says.
 “It’s great to be able to get in on the ground floor of a project like this and kind of think about its trajectories and directions in the future.”

-This opportunity was offered through the Center for Undergraduate Research & Fellowships, specifically the Penn Undergraduate Research Mentoring Program, for students finishing their first or second undergraduate year.
-Each student receives an award of $4,500 for the 10-week summer research internship.
+This opportunity was offered jointly through the Center for Undergraduate Research & Fellowships, specifically the Penn Undergraduate Research Mentoring Program, and the Center for the Advanced Study of India.
+Each student received an award of $4,500 for the 10-week summer research internship.